Groups allow the user to combine multiple entities into one. A group can be promoted to a view by setting

 # Example configuration.yaml entry group: default_view: view: yes icon: mdi:home entities: - group.kitchen - group.awesome_people - group.climate kitchen: name: Kitchen entities: - switch.kitchen_pin_3 upstairs: name: Kids icon: mdi:account-multiple view: yes entities: - input_boolean.notify_home - camera.demo_camera - device_tracker.demo_paulus - group.garden climate: name: Climate view: no entities: - sensor.bedroom_temp - sensor.porch_temp awesome_people: name: Awesome People view: no entities: - device_tracker.dad_smith - device_tracker.mom_smith

-- view (Optional): If yes then the entry will be shown as a view (tab) at the top.
+view (Optional): If yes then the entry will be shown as a view (tab) at the top.
 Groups that are set to

 - name (Optional): Name of the group.

 - icon (Optional): If the group is a view, this icon will show at the top in the frontend instead of the name.
 If the group is a view and both name and icon have been specified, the icon will appear at the top of the frontend and the name will be displayed as the mouse-over text.
 If it’s not a view, then the icon shows when this group is used in another group.